 These Pistachio White Chocolate Chunk Cookies are made with a browned butter dough and filled with chopped white chocolate and pistachios.
 These unique cookies are incredibly delicious!

-I’m pro white chocolate all the way, so I’m on a mission to provide you all with recipes that let white chocolate shine.
+I’m pro white chocolate all the way, so I’m on a mission to provide you all with white chocolate recipes that let white chocolate shine.
 Paired with pistachios in cookie dough that’s all jazzed up with brown butter?
 It’s definitely shining.

 The base recipe I used for these cookies is a personal favorite of mine.
 It produces a thick, dense, and chewy cookie with perfectly crisp edges.
 I absolutely adore how they stay so round and puffy!
 I used browned butter (browned & then cooled), and paired with the brown sugar, the cookie dough itself develops such an amazing, caramelly flavor.

-Sidenote: have you heard of caramelized white chocolate?
+Sidenote: Have you heard of caramelized white chocolate?
 I want to swim in it.

-White Chocolate Pistachio Cookies
+Brown Butter White Chocolate Pistachio Cookies

 Ingredients